grismely/ruby-music-library/README.md

 ### Step 1:

 Define a method named `list_artists`.
-This method should use the `each_key` method to iterate over the hash and return all the artists (the keys).
+This method should use the `each_key` method to iterate over the hash and print (using `puts`) all the artists (the keys).
 This method should accept a hash as an argument.

 ### Step 2: